Our Directors

 Executive Director

-Dr. Chui Kin Yuen has spent most of his adult life dealing with women's health issues.
+Dr. Chui Kin Yuen has spent most of his life dealing with women's health issues.
 In recent years, he has focused on practice, education and research in menopausal health (including hormones, osteoporosis, incontinence and sexuality).
-He has published and presented research on osteoporosis therapies.
 With the assistance of his university colleagues, he co-chaired a large epidemiologic study on Osteoporosis: MOMM (Maximizing Osteoporosis Management in Manitoba).
 He established a Midlife Women's Learning Centre and a Women's Health Research Unit at Manitoba Clinic, a large multi-specialty clinic of 70-plus physicians.
 He served as Chairman of the Clinic for seven years.

-His belief in SIGMA (Special Interest Group on Menopause and Aging) started in 2000, after Dr. Elaine Jolly introduced him to the concept.
+His belief in SIGMA (Special Interest Group on Menopause and Aging) started in 2000, after meeting Dr. Elaine Jolly.
 With dedication from all the founding members, the dream became a reality: the birth of SIGMA Canadian Menopause Society.

 President